smartheim/wifi-captive-rs/wifi-connect/readme.md

     1. [Similar projects](#similar-projects)
 1. [FAQ](#faq)

-## Requirements and command line arguments
+## Usage

-Compile with `cargo build`.
+**Compile** with `cargo build`.
 You need at least rust 1.39 or rust nightly after 2019.09.

-Print available command line parameters with `./wifi-captive --help`.
+**Start** with `RUST_LOG=info cargo run -- -l 3000 -g 127.0.0.1 --dns-port 1535 --dhcp-port 6767`,
+which doesn't require any permissions.
+The hotspot gateway is 127.0.0.1, the http portal will be on http://127.0.0.1:3000, the dns server is on 1535, the dhcp server on 6767.
+Logging is controlled by the `RUST_LOG` env variable.
+It can be set to DEBUG, INFO, WARN, ERROR.
+Default is ERROR.

-Command line options have environment variable counterparts.
+### Command line options

-If both a command line option and its environment variable counterpart is defined, the command line option will take higher precedence.
+If both a command line option and an environment variable counterpart (identified by a leading $) is defined, the command line option will take higher precedence.

+*   **--help**

+    Print available command line parameters

 *   **-d, --portal-dhcp-range** dhcp_range, **$PORTAL_DHCP_RANGE**

     DHCP range of the captive portal WiFi network